 - Two hours after delivery one support person will be able to remain at the bedside while the second support person will be required to leave.
 This is in accordance with the general one (1) visitor policy of the hospital.

 - The one support person that remains will be the same individual throughout the entire hospital stay.

 - Hospitalized patients waiting to give birth may have one support person or caregiver in a 24-hour period.

 Only one asymptomatic caregiver or support person is allowed to accompany emergency patients if needed.

 No visitors will be allowed to enter through the Emergency Department unless they are accompanying an emergency patient.

 - No visitors will be allowed in rooms of patients who have tested positive for COVID-19 or who are being tested for COVID-19, except for:

 - End-of-life patients – see above inclusions, but limit visits to an hour and no overnight stays.

-- Everyone is required to wear a face mask unless you have a qualifying health condition or are under the age of 2.
+- Everyone is required to wear a mask unless you have a qualifying health condition or are under the age of 2.
 You will be provided with a mask if you arrive without one.

-- If patients can wear a mask but refuse, staff may choose to ask them to leave the clinic and assist them in scheduling a virtual visit instead.
+- If patients can wear a mask but refuse, clinic staff may choose to ask them to leave the clinic and assist them in scheduling a virtual visit instead.